 The Birth of Castor and Pollux

-Anyway, this interaction laid the foundation for the birth of two boys named Castor and Pollux.
+This interaction laid the foundation for the birth of two boys named Castor and Pollux.
 Zeus and Leda shared a bed together on the day that they met.
-But, the same night her husband king Tyndareus also shared a bed with her.
+But, the same night her husband King Tyndareus also shared a bed with her.
 The two interactions resulted in a pregnancy that would birth four children.

-Castor and Clytemnestra are believed to be the children of king Tyndareus of Sparta.
+Castor and Clytemnestra are believed to be the children of King Tyndareus of Sparta.
 On the other hand, Pollux and Helen are believed to be the offsprings of Zeus.
 This means that Castor and Pollux should be seen as half brothers.
 Still, they were inseparable from birth onwards.
-Later in the story, we will elaborate on their inseparability.

 Mortals and Immortals

-Another version of the story tells us that Leda only slept with Zeus that day, so that there was only one child born out of the pregnancy.
+Another version of the story tells that Leda only slept with Zeus that day so there was only one child born out of the pregnancy.
 This child would become known as Pollux.
 Since Pollux was the son of Zeus, he is regarded to be immortal.

 How to Refer to Castor and Pollux